dj2/Radiant/NOTES.md

 plate).

 ## Object life times

-### Returned objects
-Unsure of the life times of objects.
-Wasn't sure if a `Retain` was required after something like a `wgpuCreateInstance` call

-#### Resolved
-kangz confirmed it is not required to `Retain` on creation as the objects are retained by default.

 ### Other lifetimes
 What is the lifetime of things like strings passed in for labels?
 Just the call, life of adapter?